-The chemicals targeted for analysis in the different passive samplers and the instrument limits of reporting (LOR) are indicated in Table 4-1.
-This list of target chemicals was derived through consultation with the Authority with the criteria being:
+The chemicals targeted for analysis in the different passive samplers and the limits of quantitation (LOQ) for ED and grab samples are indicated in Table 4-1.
+This list of target chemicals was derived through consultation with the Reef Authority with the criteria being:

-- detected in recent studies - recognised as a potential risk (through known usage patterns, amounts and existing toxicity data) - analytical affordability - within the current analytical capabilities of QAEHS or Queensland Health Forensic and Scientific Services (QHFSS) - likelihood of accumulation in one of the passive samplers (exist as neutral species in the environment) - analysed frequently by other complimentary Reef Plan programs such as end-ofcatchment loads monitoring.
+- detected in recent studies - recognised as a potential risk (through known usage patterns, amounts and existing toxicity data) - analytical affordability - within the current analytical capabilities of QAEHS - likelihood of accumulation in one of the passive samplers (exist as neutral species in the environment) - are included in complementary Reef 2050 Water Quality Improvement Plan programs such as end-of-catchment loads monitoring.